The impact of social distancing to limit the spread of Covid-19 has had a marked impact on the UK’s demand for electricity.

 - The service term is Friday 8 May to 31 August (with option to possibly extend to 30 September)

-- The minimum contract size is 1MW (can be aggregated with assets from the same GSP)
+- The minimum contract size is 1MW (can be aggregated with assets or demand turn-up within the same GSP)

 - The volume requirement will vary, but up to 3,000MW of net demand reduction will be required each time ODFM is triggered